HemanthSaiKiranGiT/HemanthSaiKiranGiT/README.md

 - 👋 Hi, I’m @HemanthSaiKiranGiT
-- 👀 I’m interested in Edge Computing, IOT, Applied Robotics and Automation
+- 👀 I’m interested in Edge Computing, Embedded Systems, IOT, Applied Robotics and Automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning OpenCV, ROS,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my interests 👆
-- 📫 How to reach me ...
+- 📫 hemanth1.edu@gmail.com, Phone : +91-8309649165

 <!---
 HemanthSaiKiranGiT/HemanthSaiKiranGiT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.